8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 Best Basic Silicone Butt Plugs

-Basic silicone plugs are probably the best butt plugs for beginners.
+Basic silicone plugs are probably the best option for beginners.
 They’re also the most versatile and amongst the easiest to use.
 Silicone is soft, and comes in a range of firmness and flexibility levels.
 This is probably also the most ubiquitous category of butt plug, with virtually every sex toy manufacturer and retailer having their own variation on this theme.
 Here are a few I trust.

-Best Glass Butt Plugs
+Best Glass Anal Plugs

 Glass is a fantastic material for sex toys (and no, it won’t break inside you!)
 Glass butt plugs are rigid yet smooth, and allow you to play with temperatures by warming or cooling them if you want to.
 Look for borosilicate glass – that’s similar to the stuff that Pyrex cookwear is made from – for the safest and most durable options.